gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Given a list of pairs, each pair consists of an integer for the person's age and an integer for the person's handicap.
-Return a list of string values stating whether the respective member is to be placed in the "Senior" or "Open" category, based on the constraints.
+- Write a Function that, given a list of pairs, each pair consists of an integer for the person's age and an integer for the person's handicap, returns a list of string values stating whether the respective member is to be placed in the "Senior" or "Open" category, based on the constraints.

 ##### Constraints